 A friend of mine ordered these cute cupcakes for her daughter’s class party.
 She specifically requested for cupcakes with butterflies and wanted them colorful, so I thought a floral themed butterfly cupcakes will suit her.

-I iced the cupcakes with royal icing, half of the cupcakes in green-tinted royal icing, and the other half in white.
+I iced the cupcakes with royal icing.
+Half of the cupcakes were in green-tinted royal icing, and the other half in white.

 And this was how I decorated the cupcakes:

-Here is how the cupcakes turned out.
-I alternated them with gumpaste roses (these were made without any wires attached to them as I did not want to risk any of the children biting into wires!!) to complete the floral theme I intended for the cupcakes.
+- Here is how the butterfly cupcakes turned out.
+I alternated them with gum paste roses.
+These were made without any wires attached to them as I did not want to risk any of the children biting into wires!!.
+The flowers completed the floral theme I intended for the cupcakes.

 Hope you enjoyed this butterfly cupcakes decorating idea as much I enjoyed making them.
 Happy cupcake decorating 🙂